rachaelmillerdesign/tic-tac-toe-General-Assembly/README.md

 As of the start of the project I have been learning (‘all of the above’) for a grand total of 3 weeks and 2 days and we had one week to complete it.
 Talk about trial by fire!

 Technologies used:
-HTML5
+- HTML5
-CSS3
+- CSS3
-JavaScript
+- JavaScript
-JQuery
+- JQuery
-AJAX
+- AJAX
-terminal console
+= terminal console
-GIT repository
+- GIT repository

+click here to view the project: https://rachaelmillerdesign.github.io/tic-tac-toe-General-Assembly/

 “where do I begin??”